labrikg/wezterm-nvchad-theme-synchronization/README.md

 **Important:** For this particular theme synchronization setup to function correctly, the **theme names used in NvChad must exactly match the names of available color schemes in the WezTerm installation.**

+** The setup works for macOS.
+It should also work for Linux.
+If not, check the temporary cache file/path and change it accordingly. **

 Right now not all themes are supported.
 See `theme_map` in `wezterm_theme_sync.lua` for the supported themes.

 You can link a theme in NvChad with a theme in Wezterm by adding: `["NvChadThemeName"] = "WezTermThemeName"` in `local theme_map` in `wezterm_theme_sync.lua`.
 I couldn't be bothered to add other themes that I don't use.